-Here’s how it happened: When a down-on-his-luck owner went to trade in his SUV and purchase something more affordable, it wasn’t uncommon for the SUV to be worth less than he owed, particularly in the era of extended car loans.
+Here’s how it happened: Should a down-on-his-luck owner go to trade in his SUV and purchase something more affordable, the SUV may be worth less than he owes.
 In the industry, this disparity is called “negative equity.”
-Some of Myers’ rivals were promising to pay off that negative equity and then were secretly rolling it into the customer’s new loan.
-Indeed, this is what the FTC accused four of the five dealerships cited in its news release of doing.
-The fifth—Myers Auto Maxx—got lumped in with the others simply for asking customers to pay the sum out of pocket before closing the deal.
+Some of Myers’ rivals were promising to pay off that negative equity but were secretly rolling it into the customer’s new loan.
+Indeed, this is what the FTC accused four of the five dealerships cited in its news release of doing: “The dealers rolled the negative equity into the consumer’s new vehicle loan or, in the case of one dealer, required consumers to pay it out of pocket.”
+The fifth—Frank Myers Auto Maxx—got lumped in with the others for asking customers to pay the sum out of pocket before closing the deal.
 A reasonable request?
-You bet.
-But somewhat disingenuous if you take what you heard in the Myers’ commercials as the gospel truth.
+Yes.
+But disingenuous if you take what you heard in the Myers’ commercials as the gospel truth.

 But by the time the media picked up the story, every bit of nuance had been stripped from the narrative.
-The NBC affiliate in Winston-Salem reported that all five dealers in the news release had deceived customers.
-So too did news outlets in Connecticut, Michigan, Texas, New York and Washington, D.C.
-The news soon spread to business, consumer and auto websites as well.
-The Better Business Bureau lowered the Myers dealership’s rating to a D. Just like that, the company’s 41-year-old proprietor found himself looking at a public relations disaster.
+News outlets including the NBC affiliate in Winston-Salem reported that all five dealers in the news release had deceived customers.
+The news soon spread to other websites as well.
+The Better Business Bureau lowered the Myers dealership’s rating to a D. Just like that, the company’s proprietor found himself looking at a public relations disaster.

-In the wake of the FTC news release, Tracy Myers struggled with what to do.
+In the wake of the FTC news release, Myers struggled with what to do.
 “We had always portrayed ourselves as consumer advocates,” he says.
 “We consider ourselves the good guys in an industry plagued with a bad stereotype.”

 His attorneys advised him to sit tight.
 This will all go away in a couple of days, maybe a few weeks, they said.
 But Myers hated that idea.
 He knew he couldn’t take the FTC to court—he’d go broke trying to argue his case—but he couldn’t stomach the idea of holding his tongue.
 He was a community leader, a local celebrity, one of the few people on the planet who could wear an Uncle Sam top hat on TV without looking foolish.
 “Right or wrong,” he says, “I just went on gut instinct.
 I was in survivor mode.”

-At 7:40 p.m. on March 15, he sat down behind a video camera in his office.
-He wore a crisp, white button-down shirt with the dealership logo to one side.
+One day later, on March 15, he sat down behind a video camera in his office.
+He wore a white button-down shirt with the dealership logo to one side.
 His eyes were weary, but he looked straight into the lens as he began to speak.
-“I think that it’s important that I share the rest of the story with you,” he said.
-“I want you to know what I stand for and what this dealership is all about.”
+“There is another side to the story that’s not being told, and I think that it’s important that I share the rest of the story with you tonight, as Paul Harvey would say.” he said.

-“I decided the verses would lay out the facts as though I were reporting a crime to the police,” he later explained in a book titled United Breaks Guitars.
-The first song, written in a vintage Hank Williams tempo, got right to the point.
+“The truth held enough drama and tension that I didn’t have to make anything up, so I decided the verses would lay out the facts as though I were reporting a crime to the police,” he later explained in a book entitled United Breaks Guitars.
+The first song, also called United Breaks Guitars, got right to the point: